 Nagasaki launched in early October the RFC relating to a 31-hectare (77-acre) site at Huis Ten Bosch.

-The closing date for submissions is January 10, 2020.
+The closing date for document submissions regarding the RFC phase is January 10, 2020.
 There will then be dialogue with the involved parties, according to a guidance document on the RFC exercise published by a body called Nagasaki Prefecture and Sasebo City Joint Council for the Promotion of IR.

 Ken Hirata, vice governor of Nagasaki prefecture, recently outlined to GGRAsia that Sasebo was the settled choice – for Nagasaki and the other key governments of the whole Kyushu region - for a local IR bid to the national government.
 That was despite reports that alternative sites were being mentioned by some investors within the region.